Last update: 27/06/2022

-Also in 2018, we became the first bank to join the Red Empresarial por la Diversidad e Inclusión LGBT+ (Business Network for LGBT+ Diversity and Inclusion).
-We second the words of our executive chairman, Ana Botín on the 50th anniversary of the Stonewall Riots (the event that triggered Pride Day) in 2019: “our diversity is what makes us stronger”.
+In late 2020, Embrace signed an agreement with Fundación 26 de Diciembre to take part in the Amber project, a programme that helps transgender people enter the job market, as the trans unemployment rate is very high.
+The employees’ LGTBIQ+ network behind this agreement was launched in September 2018.
+The Corporate Centre supports the Embrace initiative to make our organization even more diverse and inclusive.
+It has over 100 members from various areas, ages, cultures and creeds.
+Also in 2018, we became the first bank to join the Red Empresarial por la Diversidad e Inclusión LGTBIQ+ ("Business Network for LGBT+ Diversity and Inclusion").
+We second the words of our Group Executive Chair, Ana Botín, on the 50th anniversary of the Stonewall Riots (the event that started Pride Day) in 2019: “Our diversity is what makes us stronger”.